 Workaround Delete or rename the clip on the Profile system before transferring the even if you choose Cancel to close the dialog box (POL1094).

 Problem The Clear button in the Fibre Channel Configuration dialog box in

-System Configuration clears the Fibre Channel address immediately, even if you choose Cancel to close the dialog box (POL1094).
+System Configuration clears the Fibre Channel address immediately, information from Profile.log.

 Workaround Avoid pressing the Clear button unless you want to change the address.